fteychene/poc-lit-redux/README.md

 # Exquisite cadaver Lit component

-:warnning: This project is a test poc to use LitElement with typescript / redux.
+:warning: This project is a test poc to use LitElement with typescript / redux.
 If you end up here looking for answers please don't look at this repo.

 This project is derived from [LitElement Typescript starter](https://github.com/PolymerLabs/lit-element-starter-ts).